-To make Greek Omelette casserole, mix all the ingredients in a bowl.
-Pour the mixture into a greased 8×8 square baking tray and bake in a preheated oven (375 Degrees f) for 30-35 minutes.
+Mix all the ingredients in a bowl.
+Pour the mixture into a greased 8×8 square baking tray and bake in a preheated oven (375 Degrees F) for 30-35 minutes.

 An 8×8 inch tray will need a minimum of 8 eggs to bake into a nice square.
 So please keep that in mind.
 If you want to make an even bigger batch, then use a larger tray.

-To make it with potatoes, peel and cut the potatoes into small cubes.
-Heat 1 tbsp olive oil in a pan.
-Add the potato cubes and fry until browned from all the sides.
+Heat 1 tablespoon extra virgin olive oil in a pan.
+Add the potato cubes and fry on medium-high heat until browned from all the sides.

 Pour the mixture into an oiled pan and cook until the eggs are set and browned from both sides.

-Pro Tips by Neha
+Pro Tips By Neha